google/zetasql/docs/string_functions.md

 example, replacing `ana` within `banana` results in only one replacement, not two.

-If the `regexp` argument is not a valid regular expression, this function returns an error.
+If the `regexp` argument isn't a valid regular expression, this function returns an error.

 Note: ZetaSQL provides regular expression support using the